balazsbarta/lucide-icon-importer-figma/INSTALL.md

 - **Search Components**: Use Figma's component search with keywords like "arrow", "user", "mail"
 - **Customize Colors**: Change the stroke color of any icon
 - **Resize Safely**: Icons are vectors so they scale perfectly
-- **Create Variants**: Use as a base for your own icon component variants
-- **Export**: Use Figma's export tools to get SVG, PNG, or other formats

 ## Troubleshooting